Edward Tullidge: Godbeite movement

 Godbe and Harrison did not reconcile, and were excommunicated for apostasy.
 Tullidge resigned his membership in solidarity in an open letter to Brigham Young, writing "For years I have tried to shun the issues of this day ... for theoretically I have been a believer in republican institutions and not in a temporal theocracy."
 The Utah Magazine changed into a newspaper, called The Mormon Tribune, and eventually renamed The Salt Lake Tribune.
 Tullidge became an influential proponent of the New Movement, particularly in the eastern United States press.
 The Godbeite's formed a new church, called the "Church of Zion", and within this church Tullidge was appointed as a President of the First Council of the Seventy and a member of the Salt Lake Stake Presidency.
 During these years Tullidge wrote disparagingly of Young, to the point that years later he wrote Young an apology for his words.

 Tullidge participated outwardly in religious organizations but at this time had "an unbelief of eight years", that he had a "philosophical state of religion" and did not accept "the mission of any special prophet."

-By the early 1870s, Tullidge's began to participate less in the New Movement.
+By the early 1870s, Tullidge began to participate less in the New Movement.
 Godbe and Harrison increasingly began to embrace Spiritualism, which Tullidge did not agree with, publicly accusing Godbe and Harrison of betraying the original principles of the movement.
-Tullidge turned his focus on other projects, including a play on the life of Oliver Cromwell, and went East to promote it.
+Tullidge turned his focus onto other projects, including a play on the life of Oliver Cromwell, and went East to promote it.
 In 1871 he returned to Utah and became an associate editor of what was now the Salt Lake Tribune.
-Tullidge still hoped the Godbeites and Brighamites factions could be reconciled, but as the Tribune became more oppositional, Tullidge lost his editorship in 1873.
+Tullidge still hoped the Godbeite faction and the LDS Church could be reconciled, but as the Tribune became more oppositional, Tullidge lost his editorship in 1873.